Waves, Crystals and Chaos

 - The random walk drag of the corners is very high, about the square of the drag for diagonal boundaries.

-Rules H0E8, H1A8 and H1E8 support checkerboard patterns.
+All seven wave rules support checkerboard patterns to some degree.
+Rules H0E8 (B3567/S04678), H1A8 (B3578/S24678) and H1E8 (B35678/S4678) generate checkerboard patterns easily the others are less predictable.
 The boundaries in H0E8 stabilize quickly.
 H1A8 requires large universes to form checkerboards patterns which have deep complex waves on the boundaries in contrast to H1E8 where in larger universes large sections of the boundaries are stable but disturbed by oscillations emanating from the corners.
+Rule H168 (B3568/S14678) creates large complex patterns in the unseeded rectangles after Blowoff.
+These patterns are large and many reliable transform into the solid rectangles required unlike the other rules which have a more random outcome.
+More details can be found on the checkerboard page.

-The properties of all the rules can be found here.
+The properties of all the rules including translation from hexadecimal notation to B/S notation can be found under Downloads.

 Description | Files |